Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Grouse Mountain Ski Resort and Year-Round Attraction The Peak of Christmas at Grouse Mountain

 There are usually both expensive and less expensive ways of experiencing the Peak of Christmas at Grouse Mountain.

-All Peak of Christmas activities are included at no additional charge with the purchase of a ski ticket.
-This is the “more-value-for-your-money” way to enjoy Grouse Mountain’s festive Christmas activities, as it includes skiing (assuming you like to ski).
+Most of the Peak of Christmas activities are included with a Mountain Admission Ticket, Annual Pass, Winter Season Pass, or Early Bird Pass.
+This is the “more value for money” way to enjoy Grouse Mountain’s Christmas activities, as it includes skiing (if attendees plan to ski).

-If you aren’t into skiing, all of the aforementioned activities (except for skiing) are also included when you make advanced reservations for dinner at the Observatory restaurant.
-The restaurant isn’t cheap, but it’s very nice and dinner isn’t a whole lot more than the cost of the gondola ride which is included with the meal reservation.
-What’s more, you can also enjoy fine cuisine from one of Vancouver’s most scenic and famous dining spots!
+For guests not into skiing, the Peak of Christmas activities (except for skiing) are also included when guests make advanced reservations for dinner at the Observatory restaurant.
+The restaurant isn’t cheap, but it’s very nice, and dinner isn’t much more than the cost of the gondola ride, which is included with the meal reservation.
+What’s more, guests can also enjoy fine cuisine from one of Vancouver’s most scenic and famous dining spots.

 Peak of Christmas Activities